skyrod-vactai/kcats/README.md

 # The kcats Programming language

-See the web documentation here: [https://skyrod-vactai.github.com/kcats/book-of-kcats.html](Book of kcats).
+See the web documentation here: [Book of kcats](https://skyrod-vactai.github.com/kcats/book-of-kcats.html).